Tetrapyrrole

 Tetrapyrroles are a class of chemical compounds that contain four pyrrole or pyrrole-like rings.
-The pyrrole/pyrrole derivatives are linked by (=CH\s or \sCH2\s units), in either a linear or a cyclic fashion.
+The pyrrole units are linked by =CH\s or \sCH2\s bridges, in either a linear or a cyclic fashion.
 Pyrroles are a five-atom ring with four carbon atoms and one nitrogen atom.
-Tetrapyrroles are common cofactors in biochemistry and their biosynthesis and degradation feature prominently in the chemistry of life.
+Tetrapyrroles are common cofactors in biochemistry, and their biosynthesis and degradation feature prominently in the chemistry of life.

-Some tetrapyrroles form the active core of compounds with crucial biochemical roles in living systems, such as hemoglobin and chlorophyll.
-In these two molecules, in particular, the pyrrole macrocycle ring frames a metal atom, that forms a coordination compound with the pyrroles and plays a central role in the biochemical function of those molecules.
+Some tetrapyrroles have roles in living systems, such as hemoglobin and chlorophyll.
+In these two species, and others, the pyrrole macrocycle ring frames a metal atom, which forms a coordination compound with the pyrroles and plays a central role in the biochemical function of those molecules.

+Tetrapyrroles typically act as chromophores because of their high degree of conjugation.
+As a result, compounds containing them are commonly colored.